DOJ Finds No Conflicts of Interest in Mueller’s Financial Disclosures

 The documents show that several lawyers on the team, particularly those who came from the private sector, left behind substantial salaries to work on the Russia case.
 James L. Quarles III, who left WilmerHale with Mueller, drew more than $5.8 million from his partnership there.
 Jeannie Rhee, another partner, drew more than $2 million, and Aaron Zebley, who was Mueller’s chief of staff at the FBI and also worked with him at WilmerHale, drew more than $1.4 million.

 Mueller left a law firm partnership at WilmerHale, where he made nearly $3.5 million since the beginning of 2016.
-His clients included many top companies, including Facebook, Apple, Intel, Sony Pictures, Booz Allen Hamilton and the National Football League.
+His clients included many top companies, including Facebook, Apple, Intel, Sony Pictures, Booz Allen Hamilton, and the National Football League.
 Much of that work was already publicly known, and as Politico notes, each of the disclosure forms includes a note from top Justice Department ethics official Cynthia Shaw that says she found “No apparent conflicts of interest.”

 That probably won’t stop the president from attacking the prosecutors for their business conflicts, should he have another change of heart.